manasarapuru/manasarapuru/README.md

 #
 ### 🎯 What to expect here:
+- Projects:
-This GitHub serves as a space to share prototypes of ideas at the intersection of biology, AI, and software engineering.
+  - This GitHub serves as a space to share prototypes of ideas at the intersection of biology, AI, and software engineering.
 Each project explores a scientific challenge and how emerging technologies can be applied to create tools that improve workflows, enhance data interpretation, and make complex biological information more accessible and actionable.

----
+- Process:
+  - Step 1: Observe a pain point/scientific challenge
+  - Step 2: Understand why it exists
+  - Step 3: Prototype a solution
+  - Step 4: Start a conversation about whether it improves the workflow

+- Goal of these projects:
+  -  p

+#
+### 🔍 Scientific Challenges I am exploring:
+- 🔬 Scientific Workflows
+  - How can we make scientific workflows more efficient, intuitive, and collaborative?

+###
+- 📊 Data Interpretation
+  -  How can we help researchers better explore and interpret complex biological data?
+- 💬 Scientific Communication
+  -  How can we make scientific knowledge more engaging, interactive, and accessible?
+- 🎓 Scientific Learning
+  -  How can we make complex biological concepts easier to learn and understand?
+- 🤖 AI for Research
+  - How can AI augment—not replace—the way researchers discover and work with scientific information?
+- 🧬 Precision Medicine
+  - How can technology help transform biological insights into better clinical decision-making?
+- 🧪 Laboratory Technology
+  - How can software improve the way experiments are planned, executed, and analyzed?
+- 📚 Scientific Knowledge
+  - How can researchers navigate an ever-growing body of scientific knowledge more effectively?
+- 🎨 Scientific Interfaces
+  - How can we redesign scientific tools to make complex information more intuitive?

 # 🛠 Tech Stack